 But to own this wonderful slice of compact camera pie you'll need to fork out the cash.
 Is it worth it?
 Just take a look at the excellent image quality and that will most likely make the decision for you.

 PRICE: £530 (at time of writing)

 We've got a lot of praise for the Fujifilm X20.
 There's something charming about its retro cool style, the 2/3-inch sensor makes for cracking image quality and the 28-112mm equivalent zoom offers up an f/2.0-2.8 maximum aperture which is ideal for blurred background effects or shooting in low light.

-The X20 rarely puts a foot wrong - it even comes complete with an optical viewfinder with a digital overlay which, despite its somewhat limited 85 per cent field-of-view, blows similar models out of the water.
+The X20 rarely puts a foot wrong - it even comes complete with an optical viewfinder with a digital overlay which, despite its somewhat limited 85 per cent field-of-view, blows similar models such as the Canon G16 (further up the page) out of the water.
 Our one qualm is that there's no built-in neutral density (ND) filter, but that's about as much moaning as we can muster.